What is a Centre for Doctoral Training?

 Plasma strand applications

-If you have applied to Durham, Liverpool or York for a Plasma strand project your application will be held on file until the first closing date which is usually the 31 January.
-Your application will be shared with the relevant academics and this will depend on the projects you have shown an interest in.
-They will decide if you will be invited to interview and if you are, the interviews usually take place at the end of February.
+If you have applied to Durham, Liverpool or York for a Plasma strand project your application will be held on file until the first closing date which is usually the 31 January, or early February.
+Your application will be shared with the relevant project supervisors.
+They will decide if you will be invited to interview and if you are, the interviews usually take place at the end of February or early March.
 The decision making process can be slower than we would like as there are often at least three universities involved in the process.
 We will contact you as soon as possible if we want to make you an offer.
-We will not necessarily let you know immediately if you have not been selected in the first round as we do look again at applications and interviews and may come back to you with alternative suggestions.
+We will not necessarily let you know immediately if you have not been selected in the first round as we do look again at applications and interviews, and may come back to you with alternative suggestions.

 Materials strand applications